Road humps (sleeping policemen) and 'speed visor' technology.

 Road humps in Derby, England

-Road humps have been much in the local Derby news over the past few years.
-Recently (May 2003) matters came to a head when an 'anti-hump' candidate was elected.
+Road humps were much in the news a decade ago.
+In May 2003 matters came to a head when an 'anti-hump' candidate was elected.
 Normally an 'independent' or single-issue councillor would be ignored by all major parties, but in this case he held the 'balance of power' enabling an unlikely alliance of Lib-Dems and Conservatives to wrest power from the Labour Group.
 The case is unusual in that councillors appear to have listened to residents.
 It is probably explained by no one party having an unassailable majority in local politics.

 Admission of failure in Grampian Way, Sinfin, Derby.
 A series of 25 humps had been installed mostly in sets of three over a distance of 0.7 mile.
-Unfortunately it was raining when these photos were taken.
 The second photo shows a 'pit' in which once sat a reinforced concrete road hump.
 'Review' in council double-speak seems to mean 'Removal'.

 Removal of dozens of reinforced concrete humps was a major undertaking.
 Whilst the accident rate during the period when they were in place apparently decreased, they represent a solution to traffic calming that penalised all motorists all of the time.
 It is a moot point whether the humps would ever have been removed if the ruling political group had had a more secure majority.